podd0/substitution-cipher-cracker/README.md

 It can also be given a partial key, which the user can guess to speed up the execution

 # Algorithm
-This is just a backtracking algorithm, which builds a key by doing steps as small as possible, by choosing a word in the ciphertext and extending the key to fully translate that word to a word in the dictionary.
+This is just a backtracking algorithm, which builds a key incrementally.
+At each layer of the backtracking tree, we choose `tolerance_max+1` words in the ciphertext to turn into words from the dictionary.
+The way the words to substitute are chosen is "greatest length, least number of characters not in the partial key".

 I'm sure it can be optimized (maybe with frequency of letters) as thrashing occurs often if the partial guessed key is short